 The Keighley and Worth Valley Railway

 The Keighley and Worth Valley Railway (KWVR) is an authentic heritage steam railway which runs through the heart of West Yorkshire's Bronte Country from the village of Oxenhope to Haworth, and then on down the Worth Valley to Oakworth, Damems and Ingrow West to the town of Keighley in the Aire Valley.

 Two years later the line served as the shooting location for the 1970 classic film version of E.E.
 Nesbitt's "The Railway Children" (starring Jenny Agutter, Sally Thomsett and Bernard Cribbins) and a sequel in 2022 called "The Railway Children Return".
-The line has been used in many other cinema and television period dramas including "Yanks" (starring Richard Gere and Vanessa Redgrave), and Alan Parker's visualisation of Pink Floyd's "The Wall" (starring Bob Geldof).
+The line has been used in many other cinema and television period dramas including "Yanks" (starring Richard Gere and Vanessa Redgrave), and Alan Parker's visualisation of Pink Floyd's "The Wall" (starring Bob Geldof) amongst many others.